damky/collab-tracker/README.md

 # Collab Tracker

-A collaborative project tracking application.
+A tool for content creators to track and analyze influencer collaborations under $500.

 ## Description
-This project helps teams track and manage their collaborative work efficiently.
+This application helps content creators identify, track, and manage collaborations with influencers who accept partnerships under $500.
+It scrapes data from various platforms and provides customizable dashboards to monitor collaboration opportunities.

 ## Features
-- Project management
+- Automated data scraping from social media platforms
+- Customizable dashboards for tracking influencer metrics
-- Task tracking
+- Collaboration price tracking (under $500)
+- Influencer performance analytics
-- Team collaboration
+- Database of verified collaboration opportunities
-- Progress monitoring
+- Real-time updates on influencer availability and rates

 ## Getting Started
 Instructions for setting up and running the project will be added here.